XXJJXJ/STFUBot/README.md

 For this bot to function, it has to be granted administrator rights with the ability to delete messages.

 Add this bot with telegram handle: @SuperThoroughproFanityUndoBot

+** Bot is currently not in use due to unresponsiveness when hosted